-TRCA has no concerns with the amendments regarding the Part II order process ("bump up" requests to an Individual EA (IEA) process).
-We note that subsection 16 (4.1) (b) states that the Minister may issue an order as it relates a prescribed matter of provincial importance.
-When developing the regulation to identify matters of provincial importance, TRCA would argue that these should align with those matters of provincial interest under the Planning Act as described in the Provincial Policy Statement, i.e., natural hazards, natural heritage and water resources, cultural heritage, etc. For example, TRCA works with municipalities in their Master Planning efforts to ensure appropriate schedules are determined based on the perceived level of risk to the natural environment, flood plains or shorelines, as well as public concern, and advocate through this process whether an IEA should be completed.
-By designating the IEA process at the start of the EA rather than waiting for a potential Part II Order at the end of the EA process, the municipality minimizes risk and ensures a streamlined approval process at the outset.
-Municipalities have been receptive to this approach.
+Section 6 of the Schedule adds TRCA has no concerns with the amendments regarding the Part several new subsections to II order process ("bump up" requests to an Individual EA (IEA) section 16 of the Act. process).
+We note that subsection 16 (4.1) (b) states that the Minister may issue an order as it relates a prescribed matter of These amendments would provincial importance.
+When developing the regulation to specify when the Minister could identify matters of provincial importance, TRCA would argue issue orders under section 16. that these should align with those matters of provincial interest 0 under the Planning Act as described in the Provincial Policy An order under section 16 Statement, i.e., natural hazards, natural heritage and water could, among other matters, resources, cultural heritage, etc. For example, TRCA works with require a proponent of an municipalities in their Master Planning efforts to ensure undertaking subject to a class appropriate schedules are determined based on the perceived environmental assessment level of risk to the natural environment, flood plains or process to carry out further shorelines, as well as public concern, and advocate through this study.
+The amendments would process whether an IEA should be completed.
+By designating the limit the Minister's ability to IEA process at the start of the EA rather than waiting for a issue such orders to only potential Part II Order at the end of the EA process, the prevent, mitigate or remedy municipality minimizes risk and ensures a streamlined approval adverse impacts on process at the outset.
+Municipalities have been receptive to this constitutionally protected approach. aboriginal or treaty rights or any other matters as may be prescribed.